python-trio/trio-websocket/README.md

 # Trio WebSocket

-This library implements [the WebSocket protocol](https://tools.ietf.org/html/rfc6455), striving for safety, correctness, and ergonomics.
+This library implements both server and client aspects of the [the WebSocket protocol](https://tools.ietf.org/html/rfc6455), striving for safety, correctness, and ergonomics.
 It is based on the [wsproto project](https://wsproto.readthedocs.io/en/latest/), which is a